Ctn3m0/Gama-project/README.md

 Status 29/01/2024: Trying to make the goat follow each other

 Status 30/01/2024: Final version - 1 | waiting for approvement

+Status 31/01/2024: Start to do the report, it's too lateeeee